OpenCQRS/OpenCQRS/README.md

 - [Examples in repository](#examples)
 - [Ecommerce demo application (WIP)](https://github.com/OpenCQRS/EventShop)

-##  Give a star
+## ⭐ Give a star

-If you're using this repository for your learning, samples, workshop, or your project, please give a :star:.
+If you're using this repository for your learning, samples, workshop, or your project, please give a star.
 Thank you!

-## Main Features
+## ⚡Main Features

 - Multiple aggregates per stream
 - Aggregate snapshot stored alongside events for fast reads, and write model strongly consistent